DannyBen/slimview/README.md

 ## Install

-Put the `slimview` file in your path and make it executable
+Put the `slimview` file in your path and make it executable.

 ## Usage